mbzuai-oryx/GeoChat/README.md

 Visual instruction tuning takes more time due to the increased resolution of CLIP to 504X504.
 It takes around 9-10 hours to finetune GeoChat-7B on 3x A100 (40G).

-Training script with DeepSpeed ZeRO-3: [`finetune.sh`](https://github.com/mbzuai-oryx/GeoChat/blob/main/scripts/finetune_lora.sh).
+Training script with DeepSpeed ZeRO-3: [`finetune_lora.sh`](https://github.com/mbzuai-oryx/GeoChat/blob/main/scripts/finetune_lora.sh).

 Options to note:

 - `--mm_projector_type mlp2x_gelu`: the two-layer MLP vision-language connector.
 - `--vision_tower openai/clip-vit-large-patch14-336`: CLIP ViT-L/14 336px.
 - `--image_aspect_ratio pad`: this pads the non-square images to square, instead of cropping them; it slightly reduces hallucination.
 - `--group_by_modality_length True`: this should only be used when your instruction tuning dataset contains both language (e.g. ShareGPT) and multimodal (e.g. LLaVA-Instruct).
-It makes the training sampler only sample a single modality (either image or language) during training, which we observe to speed up training by ~25%, and does not affect the final outcome.
+-
 ## Evaluation

 We evaluate GeoChat on a diverse set of 7 benchmarks.
 To ensure the reproducibility, we evaluate the models with greedy decoding.
 We do not evaluate using beam search to make the inference process consistent with the chat demo of real-time outputs.